Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 ## 3.3.
 Prequisition

 ### 3.3.0.
+EKS-A install with Generic Ubuntu OS

+This is not in the scope of this document.
+Will be covered separately.

+### 3.3.0.
 RT kernel install

 Follow this article to install the RT kernel for Ubuntu 22.04, beta version: https://ubuntu.com/blog/real-time-ubuntu-released